Avani1994/TDAAndVisualizationMiceData/README.md

-# TDA, Visualization, Clustering on Mice Temperature Dats
+# TDA, Visualization, Clustering on Mice Temperature Data

 ### Installation
 We are using `python3` and `pip3`